Shefour/rzp_skibidimodpack/README.md

 - Two new interiors to explore.

 ### Enemy Changes & Enhancements
-- Few addons to enemies to make them more intimadating.
+- Few additions to enemies to make them more intimadating.
+- Main changes are AI pathfinding fixes and behavioral changes

 ### Weather multipliers
 - Weather conditions are now more rewarding.